or frizzante c my_project

 # or frizzante -s

+in.
 The --strict flag disables this behavior and instead defaults to stopping the program whenever a required parameter is missing.
+Tip

 This is useful for ci/cd pipelines, automated scripts, batch operations and so on.